-Have you ever recorded a song and just know that something sounds a little off?
-It may not be that the single is necessarily bad, but there is definitely an element that’s lacking – one that keeps your song from sounding truly professional.
-Now, if you are in this bind, you may be wondering how you can take your music to the next level.
-Well, have no fear, here are some suggestions that could help you do just this:
+Have you ever recorded a song and just know something sounds a little off?
+It just doesn’t sound professional?
+It may not be the single is necessarily bad.
+However, there is definitely an element lacking.
+Now, if you are in this bind, you may be wondering how to take your music to the next level.
+Well, have no fear, we have some suggestions.

 Make Sure You’re Using the Best Equipment

-These days, all you really need to record your own music is talent, an instrument, a laptop, and a microphone.
-And just like that, you can have your very own recording studio in your room.
-Due to this, most people think that they can simply use whatever equipment they already have to write and create a hit song.
-Well, the truth is that this isn’t necessarily true – see, quality does matter so it can be worthwhile to invest in some high-quality equipment.
+These days, all you really need to record your own music is talent…in addition, you’ll need an instrument, laptop, and microphone.
+Just like that, you can have your very own recording studio in your room.
+Due to this, most people think that they can simply use whatever equipment they already have to create a hit song.
+Unfortunately, this isn’t necessarily true.
+Quality does matter so it can be worthwhile to invest in some high-quality equipment.

-The same goes for the instrument that you are using.
-So make sure you get one that will produce a high-quality sound.
-Of course, it isn’t enough to just have the proper equipment as you also need to know how to use it.
-If you are having trouble figuring things out, then it is a good idea to turn to a friend who has a bit more experience in these matters.
-This brings us to the next point.
+The same goes for the instrument you are using.
+Make sure you get one that will produce a high-quality sound.
+Of course, it isn’t enough to just have the proper equipment.
+You also need to know how it should be used.
+If you are having trouble figuring things out, it’s a good idea to turn to a friend who has more experience.
+This brings us to our next point.

 Know When to Turn to the Professionals

-If you really are serious about your music, then it may be time to get the experts involved.
-At the end of the day, not even the best recording equipment can rival that of the experience a music producer can provide.
-So, if you find that you have tracks with true potential, you may want to branch out a bit.
-Now, the main concern people have with using music producers is the cost involved.
+If you’re really serious about your music, it may be time to go to the experts so they can sound professional.
+At the end of the day, not even the best recording equipment can rival the experience a music producer can provide.
+If you find you have tracks with true potential, you may want to branch out a bit.
+That being said, the main concern people have using music producers is the cost.
 If you decide to go with this option, you need to understand how these experts get paid.
-You can then figure out a deal where you may not have to pay too many upfront costs.
-At the same time, it is important to check that it is a fair deal and that you won’t regret it later on.
+You can figure out a deal where you may not have to pay too many upfront costs.
+At the same time, it’s important to check it’s a fair deal and you won’t regret it later.

 Dissect Your Music

 If you feel like the main issue lies with the song itself, it may be worth your while to deconstruct it.
 After all, very few popular songs were actually written on the first try.
 Rather, it usually takes hours of revamping to get it just right.
-So, the first thing you will need to look at is that opening line – does it have that hook that you want?
-You need to keep in mind that most people pay attention to a new song only for a short while before deciding whether they like it or not.
-Due to this, you need to either have an opening riff that is catchy or you need the first line to stand out and grab people’s focus.
+So, the first thing you’ll need to look at is the opening line – does it have the hook that you want?
+You need to keep in mind, most people pay attention to a new song for a short while before deciding if they like it or not.
+Due to this, you need to either have a catchy opening riff or the first line to needs to stand out and grab people’s focus.

 After this, it is all about the flow of the music.
-Make sure it sounds natural and that you haven’t simply placed rhyming words at the end of sentences or other tired tropes just for the sake of it.
+Make sure it sounds natural.
+No rhyming words at the end of sentences or other tired tropes just for the sake of it.
 Try to be daring and do what sounds right to you.

 Don’t Be Afraid to Collaborate

-When you are a solo artist, you might be determined to tough it out by yourself.
-While there is certainly nothing wrong with this, you should remember that most artists have collaborated with others during their career.
+When you’re a solo artist, you might be determined to tough it out by yourself.
+There is certainly nothing wrong with this.
+However, you should remember that most artists have collaborated with others during their career.
 In fact, if you look at some of the most famous pop stars today, you will find that their songs were written by other individuals.
 Now, this doesn’t mean that you have to completely turn over all creative control.
-Nonetheless, you may find that you can learn a lot by letting other people into your process as well.
+Nonetheless, you may find you can learn a lot by letting other people into your process.

-If you really aren’t satisfied with the way your songs sound, now you know what you can do.
-By taking the above suggestions seriously, you will find that you are much more successful in your endeavors.
+If you really aren’t satisfied with the way your songs sound, you now know what can be done to make them sound professional.
+Take the above suggestions seriously and you’ll find you are much more successful in your endeavors.